openMetadataInitiative/bids2openminds/docs/source/usage.rst

                                     final file.
     -q, --quiet                     Not generate the final report and no warning.
-    -n, --short-name TEXT           Short name for the dataset.
-Set to False to auto-generate.
+    -n, --short-name TEXT           Short name for the dataset (less than 10 characters).
+If None, you'll be prompted
+                                    (default); if False, no short name will be assigned.
     --help                          Show this message and exit.